fabiand/igor/docs/Using_hooks.rst

 What are hooks?
 ---------------
-Hooks are scripts which are run at specific events (see below)
+Hooks are called on specific events (see below), they then call hook-handlers which are scripts in a predefined directory on the filesystem.

+The hook-handler scripts is called with two arguments:
+1. The hookname
+2. The session id

 What events trigger hooks?